 Subsidiary protection is granted to individuals who are unable to return to their country of origin as they would face a real risk of suffering serious harm, such as the death penalty or execution, torture or inhuman or degrading treatment or serious threats to life and limb, owing to a situation of indiscriminate violence caused by circumstances of internal or international conflict.

-No, but if you gain refugee status the access time lines are shortened and you can apply for it within five years.
+No, but if you qualify for refugee status, the time limits are reduced and you can apply for refugee status in five years.

-What happens if my application for asylum is rejected?
+What happens if my request for international protection is rejected?